endarkx/Poems/Thoughts/Profound relation.md

 an odyssey of compassion,
-with each stage, guiding me towards tomorrow an eternal voyage, to cease like those of phoenixs' ashen.
+with each stage, guiding me towards tomorrow an eternal voyage, to cease like those of phoenix' ashen.